 Recommended for ages 14 and older.

-Thus, I will leave it up to readers 14 and older to decide if you want to read it or not.
+I will leave it up to you to decide if you want to read it or not.